Program Mission: Integrate, expand and improve pediatric emergency care within state or territory EMS systems

 Grantees are guided by Standards of Achievement which are based on the EMSC Performance Measures.
 These Performance Measures establish a framework for the program activities and are the primary goals, objectives and priorities of the EMSC State Partnership Program.

 This individual is designated to oversee the grant.
-He/she is not involved in the day-to-day operations of the program but instead provides executive oversight, ensuring the program is operating effectively and in accordance with grant requirements.
+They may not involved in the day-to-day operations of the program but instead provides executive oversight, ensuring the program is operating effectively and in accordance with grant requirements.

-The primary role of the State Partnership program manager is to coordinate and manage all aspects of the ESP grant from illness and injury prevention to bystander care, dispatch, prehospital EMS, definitive hospital care, rehabilitation, and return to community.
+The primary role of the Program Manager is to coordinate and manage all aspects of the EMSC grant from illness and injury prevention to bystander care, dispatch, prehospital EMS, definitive hospital care, rehabilitation, and return to community.
 Although it is preferred that this is a full-time dedicated position, it can also be a shared or part-time position.